tanmay-rpatil/tetconf-compiler/README.md

 ### Arrays

-Arrays are used to specify tetromino types avaiable in-game, and for specifying scoring levels.
+Arrays are used to specify tetromino types available in-game, and for specifying scoring levels.

 For example,
 ```